OmarMiniesy/Notes/Web Applications/HTTP.md

 > Contains the Status-Line which has the protocol version and the response code with its meaning.
 > [HTTP Status Codes](https://www.restapitutorial.com/httpstatuscodes.html) : The response codes

+> The web server responds with the requested resource and headers.
+> These new headers will be used by web browser to inerpret content contained in the response content.

 ---